jsoncomma/sublime-jsoncomma/README.md

 git clone "https://github.com/math2001/JSONComma"
 ```

+> Which solution do I choose?

+It depends of your needs:

+- If you intend to just use JSONComma, then pick the first solution (Package Control), **you'll get automatic update**.
+- On the opposite side, if you want to tweak it, use the second solution.
+Note that, to get updates, you'll have to `git pull`

+### Run the command (`json_comma`)

+Open up the command palette and look for `JSONComma: Run`.
+Hit enter, and you're done!

-You want to run this as soon as you save? *Pas de probleme!*
+### You want to run this as soon as you save?

-Add this to your settings:
+*Pas de probleme!* Add this to your settings:

 ```json
 "jsoncomma_on_save": true
 ```

-*Et voila!* Enjoy! :smile:
+*Et voila!* Each time you'll save a `JSON` file, JSONComma will be run.
+Enjoy! :smile: